Kotlin/kotlinx.serialization/README.md

 Detailed documentation with more complicated examples of usage located in [DOC.md](DOC.md).

-Example project with different implementations of custom formats can be found in [`examples`](examples) folder.
+Example project with different implementations of custom formats can be found in [`example-jvm`](example-jvm) folder.
 You can run it with `cd examples; ./gradlew -q runApp`.

 ## Built-in formats